Ten Day International Teaching Seminar on Cardiovascular Epidemiology and Prevention

 The main aim of the seminar is to increase the body of people around the world who have the needed skills to carry out epidemiologic studies and to strengthen the efforts to prevent mass cardiovascular disease.

 The Ten Day Seminar has been held on an annual basis since 1968.
 The first seminar was convened in Makarska, Yugoslavia, in 1968.
-The 47th Ten Day Seminar took place in Nadi, Fiji in June, 2015, and was hosted by Fiji National University.
+The 52nd ten day seminar took place in Kochi, India in December 2022, and was hosted by Centre for Chronic Disease Control, New Delhi.
 The Society has a strong focus on improving cardiovascular epidemiology and prevention in low and middle income countries, and with this view, several of the Ten Day Seminars have been hosted by low and middle income countries.
 In 1998, Professors Darwin Labarthe, Kay-Tee Khaw, Dag Thelle, and Neil Poulter published a 30-year perspective on the aims and outcomes of the Ten Day Seminars.

 To date, over 1600 physicians and scientists from over 100 nations have been fellows of the seminar, and 48 seminars have now taken place in 36 different countries.
 The basic training is in fundamental epidemiologic principles and methods and biostatistics with a focus on practical examples of cardiovascular disease epidemiology and prevention.
 Each working day typically comprises a programme of four one-hour lectures and a small group activity.
 Lectures cover the basic concepts of epidemiology and biostatistics.
 Academic exercises are split over two weeks, from Monday through Saturday of week one and from Monday through Thursday of week two, with social programs on each of the preceding Sundays organised by the hosting institution.